 Departure tax in China is worked into the price of both domestic and international tickets, so there’s nothing additional to pay at the airport.

-You can buy discounted domestic tickets within China from online Chinese ticket agencies such as Elong (www.elong.net) and Ctrip (http://english.ctrip.com).
-These latter sites will not sell you a ticket from Chéngdū to Tibet without Chinese ID, but international online ticket sites such as One Travel (www.onetravel.com) and Expedia (www.expedia.com) will.
+You can buy discounted domestic tickets within China (except Lhasa) from online Chinese ticket agencies such as Elong (www.elong.net) and Trip (www.trip.com).
+These sites can sell you tickets to gateway cities but will not sell you a ticket from Chengdu to Tibet without Chinese ID, though international online ticket sites such as One Travel (www.onetravel.com) and Expedia (www.expedia.com) will.
 If this all sounds too complicated, you can always ask your Tibetan tour agency to handle domestic tickets to Lhasa.

 Airfares to China peak between June and September.

-That said, most travellers still fly in from Chéngdū, as there are more flights, cheaper fares and more tour agencies there.
+That said, most travellers still fly in to Lhasa from Chengdu, as there are more flights, cheaper fares and more tour agencies there.
+There are also flights from Chengdu to Nyingtri (Línzhī).

 Your Tibet permit will be checked when checking in for your flight to Lhasa, as well as on arrival at Lhasa’s Gongkar airport.